-Signal processing and machine learning techniques for medical imaging and biomedical data science; Multimodality information integration for image reconstruction, processing, and analysis; Application of deep learning to super-resolution imaging and predictive analytics.
+Signal processing and machine learning techniques for imaging (e.g. PET, MRI), graph (e.g. brain network), and time-series (e.g., accelerometry, ECG) datasets; Multimodality information integration for image reconstruction, processing, and analysis

-Applications to neurology: Tau and amyloid imaging and graph-based brain network analysis for Alzheimer’s disease; Super-resolution imaging using anatomical priors and deep learning.
+Applications to neurology: Tau and amyloid imaging and graph-based brain network analysis for Alzheimer’s disease; Super-resolution imaging using anatomical priors and deep learning; Machine learning for automatic sleep staging.
 Applications in oncology: Multimodal image segmentation for cancerous lesions using spectral methods and deep learning; Respiratory motion-compensated reconstruction of pulmonary images.
 Imaging modalities of interest: PET/CT, PET/MRI, CT, MRI, and optical methods.

 Joyita Dutta received her B.Tech.
 (Honors) in Electronics and Electrical Communication Engineering from the Indian Institute of Technology Kharagpur, India, in 2004 and her M.S. and Ph.D. degrees in Electrical Engineering from the University of Southern California, Los Angeles, CA, in 2006 and 2011 respectively.
 In 2011, she joined Harvard Medical School and Massachusetts General Hospital (MGH), Boston, MA, as a Research Fellow where she later became an Instructor.
-She joined the University of Massachusetts Lowell (UML), Lowell, MA, as an Assistant Professor in the Department of Electrical and Computer Engineering in 2015.
+She joined the University of Massachusetts Lowell, Lowell, MA, as an Assistant Professor in the Department of Electrical and Computer Engineering in 2015.
+In 2019, she was promoted to the rank of Associate Professor with tenure.
 She also holds ranks of Instructor at Harvard Medical School and Assistant in Physics at MGH.
-Her research interests are signal processing and image analysis for medical applications with an emphasis on multimodal information integration for brain and lung imaging applications.
+Her research interests are signal processing, image analysis, and machine learning with an emphasis on multimodal information integration.
 In 2013, she received a Young Investigator Award from the Society of Nuclear Medicine and Molecular Imaging (SNMMI).
 She was also a recipient of the SNMMI Mitzi & William Blahd MD Pilot Research Grant (2013-2014), an American Lung Association Senior Research Training Fellowship (2013-2015), and an NIH K01 Mentored Research Scientist Development Award (2015-2020).
 In 2016, she received the Tracy Lynn Faber Memorial Award for the advancement of women in biomedical sciences from the SNMMI in recognition of her “outstanding contributions in multimodality and molecular image reconstruction and analysis."
 She also received the 2016 Bruce Hasegawa Young Investigator Medical Imaging Science Award “for contributions to image reconstruction and analysis for molecular and multimodality imaging in the areas of positron emission tomography (PET/CT and PET/MRI) and fluorescence tomography.”